Tutorial: Import the C++ standard library using modules from the command line

 }

 In the preceding code, import std.compat; replaces #include <cstdio> and #include <vector>.
 The statement import std.compat; makes the standard library and C runtime functions available with one statement.
-If you're concerned about performance, the performance of modules is such that importing this named module, which includes the C++ standard library and C runtime library global namespace functions, is faster than even processing a single include like #include <vector>.
+Importing this named module, which includes the C++ standard library and C runtime library global namespace functions, is faster than processing a single #include like #include <vector>.

 5. Compile the example by using the following command:

-If you're building a single project, you can combine the step of building the std and std.compat standard library named modules with the step of building your application by adding "%VCToolsInstallDir%\modules\std.ixx" and "%VCToolsInstallDir%\modules\std.compat.ixx" (in that order) to the command line.
-Make sure to put them before any .cpp files that consume them, and specify /Fe to name the built exe as shown in this example:
+If you're building a single project, you can combine the steps of building the std and std.compat standard library named modules by adding "%VCToolsInstallDir%\modules\std.ixx" and "%VCToolsInstallDir%\modules\std.compat.ixx" (in that order) to the command line.
+This tutorial shows building the standard library modules as a separate step because you only need to build the standard library named modules once, and then you can refer to them from your project, or from multiple projects.
+But if it's convenient to build them all at once, make sure to put them before any .cpp files that consume them, and specify /Fe to name the built exe as shown in this example:

 The previous compiler command produces an executable named stdCompatExample.exe.
 When you run it, it produces the following output: